The BEST New Year’s Eve Pig’s Feet Recipe

 • Save

 Let me chill before y’all get y’all Grandma’s to hunt me down!!
-But listen, even gramps would be impressed with this pig’s feet recipe here even if she dont think they’re good as hers.
+But listen, even Gramps would be impressed with this pig’s feet recipe here, even if she doesn’t think they’re as good as hers.
 Lol!

 It’s simple, super delicious, and AGAIN, the POT LIQUOR…. will have you sucking your fingers DRY!
 So make sure you keep a wet towel close by!
-This is SOUL FOOD IN IT’S FINEST FORM folks!
+This is SOUL FOOD IN IT FINEST FORM, folks!

 New Year’s Eve family tradition